filecoin-project/lotus-docs/content/en/reference/basics/overview/index.md

     - /developers/apis/
 ---

 This section contains reference information for the Lotus API and CLI.
-Most commands found within the CLI have an equivilent in the API.
+Most commands found within the CLI have an equivalent in the API.

 ## Lotus